 Non-UT students applying to and accepted in UT Austin Education Abroad Programs will be charged the following amounts:

 (a) $75.00 application fee.
-This fee that should be sent to the UT Austin along with the Admissions Form and the official transcript.
+This fee should be sent to the UT Austin along with the Admissions Form and the official transcript.

 (b.2) Tuition: Other Schools – will be equal to the amount a UT Austin undergraduate in the School of Undergraduate Studies pays for in-state tuition.
 Once the tuition amount is confirmed UT Education Abroad will email an invoice showing the amount to be paid and the date by which the amount is due.